mohamed82008/mohamed82008.github.io/pages/about.md

 ## Education

-I have 3 degrees in different fields from different universities in different countries with different cultures.
+I have 3 degrees in 3 different fields from 3 different universities in 3 different countries with 3 different cultures.

 - **Bachelor of Science** in Mechanical Engineering, Alfaisal University, Saudi Arabia.
 - **Master of Science** in Industrial and Systems Engineering, Korea Advanced Institute of Science and Technology, South Korea.
 - **Doctor of Philosophy** in Compter Science, University of New South Wales, Australia.

-My [PhD research](https://unsworks.unsw.edu.au/entities/publication/d34622da-75cb-419f-b433-d9a452a2146a/full) was on developing new algorithms for accelerating topology optimization algorithms.
-All of my PhD research was implemented in an open source software package [TopOpt.jl](https://github.com/JuliaTopOpt/TopOpt.jl).
+My [PhD research](https://unsworks.unsw.edu.au/entities/publication/d34622da-75cb-419f-b433-d9a452a2146a/full) was on developing new algorithms for accelerating topology optimization.
+All of my PhD research was implemented in an open source software package called [TopOpt.jl](https://github.com/JuliaTopOpt/TopOpt.jl).

 ## Work Experience